JP97-afk/ATLAS-PM-AGENT/platforms/aws-bedrock-agents/README.md

    - Add an **Action group** in the Agent; import the **OpenAPI schema** in `lambda/openapi.json` to declare the tool.

 3. **Test**
    - Use the built‑in chat in the Bedrock console.
-Provide the Sheboygan sample brief and verify S3 outputs.
+Provide the project brief and verify S3 outputs.

 ## Cost & Limits
 - You pay per token + Lambda/S3 costs.
 Keep sessions short and cache static content.